passes-org/passes/docs/introduction/what-are-pass-providers.md

 To be compatible with the Passes.org polyfill and upcoming Passes web extension, a Pass Provider must be a web application that accepts multi-part POST requests with a `File` attachment called `request` containing a `Blob` representing the request's raw bytes.

 ::: warning Incomplete Page
-This inevitably raises important questions it doesn't answer.
+This raises important questions it doesn't answer.
 :::